aress31/burpgpt/README.md

 [![Java CI with Gradle](https://github.com/aress31/burpgpt/actions/workflows/gradle-build.yml/badge.svg)](https://github.com/aress31/burpgpt/actions/workflows/gradle-build.yml)

 `burpgpt` leverages the power of `AI` to detect security vulnerabilities that traditional scanners might miss.
 It sends web traffic to an `OpenAI` model specified by the user, enabling sophisticated analysis within the passive scanner.
-With customisable prompts, this extension offers endless possibilities for tailored web traffic analysis to meet the specific needs of each user.
+This extension offers customisable prompts that enable tailored web traffic analysis to meet the specific needs of each user.
+Check out the [Example Use Cases](#example-use-cases) section for inspiration.

 The extension generates an automated security report that summarises potential security issues based on the user's prompt and real-time data from `Burp`-issued requests.
 By leveraging `AI` and natural language processing, the extension streamlines the security assessment process and provides security professionals with a higher-level overview of the scanned application or endpoint.
 This enables them to more easily identify potential security issues and prioritise their analysis, while also covering a larger potential attack surface.

+> [!WARNING]
+> Data traffic is sent to OpenAI for analysis.
+If you have concerns about this or are using the extension for security-critical applications, it is important to carefully consider this and review [OpenAI's Privacy Policy](https://openai.com/policies/privacy-policy) for further information.

 > [!WARNING]
 > While the report is automated, it still requires triaging and post-processing by security professionals, as it may contain false positives.